[edit youtube video]

 Image credit: Pexels

-- Crinkling: Packaging, paper, plastic, or anything that makes that distinctive crinkle noise.
+• Crinkling: Packaging, paper, plastic, or anything that makes that distinctive crinkling noise.
 A recent study showed that ASMR enthusiasts ranked crinkling in their top five favourite triggers.

-- Personal attention: Role-plays where you attend to the viewer: face measuring, haircuts, medical exams.
-These simulate that one-on-one care that triggers strong ASMR responses.
+• Personal attention: Role-plays where you attend to the viewer: face measuring, haircuts, medical exams.
+These simulate the one-on-one care that triggers strong ASMR responses.

 You don't want to copy what everyone else is doing (most new ASMR creators start by mimicking the big names), and you don't want to choose something so bizarre that it alienates potential subscribers, either.